AguaClara/Textbook/AIDE/Specifications.rst

 Inlet Channel
 ----------------

-The inlet channel (see :numref:`figure_ClarifierInletOutletHydraulics`) is designed to have a velocity head that is very small compared with the head loss in the outlet manifold orifices to achieve uniform flow distribution between clarifier bays.
+The inlet channel (see :numref:`figure_spec_ClarifierInletOutletHydraulics`) is designed to have a velocity head that is very small compared with the head loss in the outlet manifold orifices to achieve uniform flow distribution between clarifier bays.
 The inlet channel is sloped up in the direction of flow to maintain relatively uniform velocity for improved flow distribution and to reduce floc deposition in the channel.

-.. _figure_ClarifierInletOutletHydraulics:
+.. _figure_spec_ClarifierInletOutletHydraulics:

 .. figure:: ../Images/ClarifierInletOutletHydraulics.png
   :align: center